bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                              "Default" for this product.
-(If you want to avoid that, you should specify ``groups`` as an empty array.) qa_contact          string   If this installation has QA Contacts enabled, you can set the QA Contact here if you don't want to use the component's default QA Contact.
+(If you want to avoid that, you should specify ``groups`` as an empty array.) keywords            array    One or more keywords to set on this bug. qa_contact          string   If this installation has QA Contacts enabled, you can set the QA Contact here if you don't want to use the component's default QA Contact.